What to Plant in a Victory Garden

 But if this is your first experience growing your own subsistence garden, look at my previous posts on Garden Planning for Beginners and Growing a Pantry Garden.

-There are several posts for container growing and balcony gardens for apartment dwellers too.
+There are several posts for container growing and balcony gardens for apartment dwellers, too.

 Dig for Victory!

 I still have my Nana’s Victory Canning book from World War II.
 It is full of encouraging slogans like “Dig for Victory” and “Gardens Will Help.
 Weed ‘em and Reap For Victory” and “Keep the Home Soil Toiling”.
+You might want to check out the more modern The All New Ball Book Of Canning And Preserving: Over 350 of the Best Canned, Jammed, Pickled, and Preserved Recipes.

 victory_garden_003_full_width.jpg